Custom Home Design and Construction Process

-While not technically part of the house design process, selecting a site must occur before anything else can occur.
-There are many factors critical to consider when selecting a site for your new home (see our architect's custom home site selection checklist).
-A thoughtful house is melded with the land, oriented toward the views, captures the prevailing breezes and sunlight, and fits into the context of the neighborhood with an appropriate scale and character.
-Unless the site is simple and relatively flat, a detailed site survey must be drawn before the house designing begins.
-The survey will include topography, vegetation, drainage, utilities, easements and other elements critical to a proper placement of the house on the site, capture the views and integrate the landscape and home.
+While not technically part of the design process, selecting a site must occur before the house or site design can begin.
+There are many factors critical to consider when selecting a good site for your new home.
+Select here for our architect's custom home site selection checklist.
+A thoughtful house design is melded with the land, oriented toward the views, captures the prevailing breezes and sunlight, and fits into the context of the neighborhood with an appropriate scale and character.
+Unless the site is simple and relatively flat, a detailed site survey must be drawn before the design process begins.
+The survey will include topography, vegetation, drainage, utilities, easements and other elements that may affect the house design.

-Conceptual brainstorming and exploration define this phase of the house design process.
+Conceptual brainstorming and exploration define this portion of the home design process.
 It begins with the creation of concept diagrams and rough sketches.
 During this time we create the general layout, form and overall appearance of both the house and the site.
-Sketches, drawings and study models are prepared to help evaluate the house architecture ideas and concepts and set the final direction for refining the House.
+Sketches, drawings and study models are prepared to help evaluate the house architecture ideas and concepts and set the final direction for refining the design.
 Once we know the general location of the house on the site, we test the soils and evaluate its bearing capacity, locate the underground water table, bedrock and obstructions to construction.
-This allows us to plan an appropriate foundation and structural system.
+This allows us to design an appropriate foundation and structural system.

-After the general size, layout and character of the home are established, we begin to refine the house.
-Floor plans and elevations are prepared with greater accuracy than those prepared during the schematic phase.
-Work commences on the architectural building systems, including the structural frame and mechanical system.
-Ideas are explored for feature elements of the house such as stairs, cabinetry, fireplaces and built-in furniture.
+After the general size, layout and character of the home are established, we begin to refine the design.
+Plans and elevations are prepared with greater accuracy than those of the schematic design.
+Design work commences for the building systems, including the structural frame and mechanical system.
+Design ideas are explored for feature elements of the home such as stairs, cabinetry, fireplaces and built-in furniture.
 Drawings are prepared that describe some of the important technical details.
-Floor plans, elevations and sections through the house are developed.
-By the end of this phase, seventy to eighty percent of the creative work will be complete.
+Plans, elevations and sections through the house are developed.
+By the end of this phase, seventy to eighty percent of the design work will be complete.